hemanthkumarmokara/JavaScript10days/README.md

 - Axios-based client to poll service status (like a DevOps dashboard)
 - Real-world use case: status monitoring for microservices in CI/CD

+Day4

+### ✅ Express.js Basics
+- A minimalist web framework for Node.js that simplifies server and route management.
+- Used to handle HTTP requests and define routes for different actions (GET, POST, PUT, DELETE).

+### ✅ Routes & Route Handlers
+- **Routes** define how the server responds to different endpoints.
+- **Route Handlers** are the functions that execute when a request is received — they send back responses to the client.

+## 🛠 Tools Used

+- **Postman**: For testing API routes with JSON bodies and headers.
+- **curl**: Command-line tool for making HTTP requests and debugging.

+---

+Day5

+### 🧠 Core Concepts Covered
+- **MongoDB**: A NoSQL database used to store data in flexible, JSON-like documents.
+- **Mongoose**: An Object Data Modeling (ODM) library that provides a schema-based solution for MongoDB and Node.js.
+- **Schemas and Models**: Defined the structure and validation rules for documents stored in MongoDB.
+- **Database Operations**:
+  - `save()`: To create and store documents in MongoDB.
+  - `find()`: To retrieve documents from MongoDB.
+- **Express.js**: A web application framework for Node.js to handle routing and APIs.

+--

 Day6

 # 🛡️ JWT Authentication API using Express, Bcrypt, and JSON Web Tokens